 On Monday, March 26th, 10 days after the wire was submitted, I still had not received the funds.
-I called the bank and spoke with customer service and this time when I asked to confirm the information I was informed that the letter I received in January was in error, that they had provided me with the incorrect bank name and the incorrect bank address and the incorrect routing (ABA) number.
+I called the bank and spoke with customer service and this time when I asked to confirm the information I was informed that the letter I received in January was an error that they had provided me with the incorrect bank name and the incorrect bank address and the incorrect routing (ABA) number.
 This infuriated me and I immediately contacted my local bank branch to find out how this could be the case.
 They apologized but there was nothing they could tell me.

 I have spent the last 8 hours of this day trying to get the correct information.
 My local bank representative contacted the International Wire Transfer division of TD Bank and was given different information than I was given in January and different than I was provided on the 26th.
-After many hours of phone calls I received another letter from the bank with new information but not before the local bank representative I was dealing with stated "It scares me to death to send this to you because I don't know if it is correct!".
+After many hours of phone calls I received another letter from the bank with new information but not before the local bank representative I was dealing with stated "It scares me to death to send this to you because I don't know if it is correct!"
 How is a person supposed to have faith in this bank?

 I have asked to be contacted by the bank manager but he has not returned my calls.
 I have no way of knowing where the $7,500.00 is or when it will appear in my account.
 My client has requested new information from the bank to resubmit the wire transfer but I don't know what their procedure is in regards to this situation.
-I doubt seriously they will take my word that I do not have the money and TD Bank can not confirm to anyone where the money is or when it will be returned.
+I doubt seriously they will take my word that I do not have the money and TD Bank cannot confirm to anyone where the money is or when it will be returned.

 After all this I called customer service just as a test and asked if they could tell me what the process is to do an International Wire Transfer and I was given the same information I was provided in January.
 I later called the International Wire Transfer Division and they provided the same information.
 That would mean if the information I was provided in January was correct then the money should be in my account.
 If I ask where the money is they tell me it was never sent to the bank because I have the wrong information, but when I try to confirm the information they tell me more often than not that the information I have is exactly what I need.

-So I then ask OK, then where is the money and the cycle starts all over again with them telling me the money was never transferred because I have the wrong information.
-They can not possibly have it both ways, either the information is correct and they have the money or the information is incorrect and I need new information.
+So I then ask "OK, then where is the money?"
+And the cycle starts all over again with them telling me the money was never transferred because I have the wrong information.
+They cannot possibly have it both ways, either the information is correct and they have the money or the information is incorrect and I need new information.
 There is nothing I can do because nobody at TD Bank knows the answer, or if they do they prefer to keep it to themselves.
 I am beyond frustrated and as soon as I resolve this situation I will be changing banks very promptly never to return to TD Bank, America's Most Incompetent Bank.

 I sincerely believe that the only reason this has happened is because of the incompetence and laziness of TD Bank employees and customer service.
 They were and are too lazy to pull a piece of paper out and read whether the information I am reading to them is correct.
 What a mess!!!

 LEXINGTON, MASSACHUSETTS -- I am the general partner of a Limited Partnership formed in Massachusetts.
 On April 11th, nearly six weeks ago, I was told about a loan program by clerk at TD Banknorth in Lexington, MA.
 The branch manager, **, was out, so the clerk put me in touch with a loan manager at Concord who explained that the Partnership would be eligible for this particular program and that I should get the paperwork from the Lexington Branch when the manager returned.
 A couple days later I returned to the branch, met face to face with the manager and got the forms.

 I explained that the Partnership was planning to use the money as a revolving line of credit.
 I also discussed my schedule, and that I was leaving the country to visit my sick mother in Japan and needed to finalize this very quickly so I could make my flight reservations.
-I told Matilda that I would need to travel with two of my children on June 21st based on school schedule and my need to see my sick mother and wanted to have this completed well in advance of that date or else I wouldn't start the process at all.
+I told ** that I would need to travel with two of my children on June 21st based on school schedule and my need to see my sick mother and wanted to have this completed well in advance of that date or else I wouldn't start the process at all.